-- (a) Foundations: - (1) The foundation shall be on firm, reasonably dry ground, and there shall be no water standing or running under the building. - (2) All elements of the foundation, including masonry, steel, or wood piers, masonry walls, and steel structural members, shall be in good repair and free from decay, rot, or structural deterioration.
-Piers shall be plumb, level, and have proper bearing on footings and structural member they support. - (3) There shall be properly sized and spaced footings placed on adequate bearing soil.

-- (4) There shall be no wood stiff knees or other improper piers. - (5) No isolated masonry pier shall exceed ten times the least dimension. - (6) Units, when underpinned, shall use an approved material so as to be substantially weatherproof and rodent-proof.
-A crawl space access, with cover, shall be provided to the under-floor space.
-Adequate ventilation shall be provided to the foundation area by approved methods.
+- (a) Foundations: - (1) The foundation shall be on firm, reasonably dry ground, and there shall be no water standing or running under the building. - (2) All elements of the foundation, including piers, underpinning and masonry, shall be in good repair.
+Piers shall be sound. - (3) There shall be sound footings on adequate bearing soil. - (4) There shall be no wood stiff knees or other improper piers. - (5) No isolated masonry pier shall exceed ten times the least dimension. - (6) Units, when underpinned, shall use an approved material so as to be substantially weatherproof and rodent-proof.
+A crawl space access, with cover, shall be provided to the under floor space.
+Adequate ventilation shall be provided to the foundation area by approved methods. - (b) Floors. - (1) Broken, overloaded, decayed or excessively sagging sills, beams, girders and joists shall be prohibited.
+Floors shall be in sound condition and good repair and shall be safe to use and capable of supporting the load which normal use may cause to be placed thereon. - (2) Flooring shall be reasonably smooth, not rotten or worn through, and without holes or excessive cracks which permit air or rodents to penetrate rooms. - (3) There shall be no loose flooring or floor covering.

-(b) Floors.

-- (1) Broken, overloaded, decayed or excessively sagging sills, beams, girders and joists shall be prohibited.
-Floors shall be maintained in good repair and be capable of supporting the intended live and dead loads which normal use may cause to be placed on them. - (2) Flooring shall be reasonably smooth, not rotten or worn through, and without holes or excessive cracks which permit air or rodents to penetrate rooms. - (3) There shall be no loose flooring or floor covering. - (4) Floors shall be reasonably level. - (5) There shall be no dirt floors or wood floors on the ground. - (6) All bathroom, toilet room, laundry and kitchen floors shall be constructed and maintained so as to be impervious to water by covering with a waterproof, nonabsorbent material.

-(c) Walls, exterior.

-- (1) All exterior surfaces shall be structurally sound, waterproof, weatherproof and rodent- proof with no holes, cracks or rotted boards. - (2) Window frames and glass shall be reasonably weather-tight, with no cracked or broken glass.
+- (4) Floors shall be reasonably level. - (5) There shall be no dirt floors or wood floors on the ground. - (6) All bathroom, toilet room, laundry and kitchen floors shall be constructed and maintained so as to be impervious to water by covering with a waterproof, nonabsorbent material. - (c) Walls, exterior. - (1) All exterior surfaces shall be structurally sound, waterproof, weatherproof and rodent-proof with no holes, cracks or rotted boards. - (2) Window frames and glass shall be reasonably weather-tight, with no cracked or broken glass.
 All windows shall be provided with suitable hardware to include operable locks and shall be made to open freely. - (3) Exterior doors shall be substantially weather-tight, waterproof and rodent-proof, and lockable from inside and outside.
-Doors shall be maintained in proper working condition. - (4) All load-bearing walls, exterior or interior, shall not be substantially bowed or out-of- plumb and shall be structurally sound.

-- (5) Studs shall provide sufficient support for sheathing or exterior finish and shall not be rotten or termite damaged. - (6) All exterior surfaces shall be protected with paint or other approved protective covering to prevent deterioration and the entrance or penetration of moisture. - (7) There shall be no chimneys or parts thereof which are defective, deteriorated or in danger of falling, or in such condition or locations as to constitute a fire hazard.
-See section 4-75 for additional requirements.

-(d) Walls, interior.

-- (1) Interior finish shall be free of holes. - (2) Walls shall be in sound condition, not seriously out-of-plumb, and structurally sound. - (3) There shall be no loose plaster, loose boards, or other loose wall materials susceptible to falling. - (4) There shall be no rotten, termite [-damaged], fire-damaged or broken studs. - (5) There shall be no cardboard, newspaper, or other similar highly combustible wall finish.
+Doors shall be in sound working condition and good repair. - (4) All load-bearing walls, exterior or interior, shall not be substantially bowed or outof-plumb and shall be structurally sound. - (5) Studs shall provide sufficient support for sheathing or exterior finish and shall not be rotten or termite-damaged. - (6) All exterior surfaces shall be protected with paint or other approved protective covering to prevent deterioration and the entrance or penetration of moisture. - (7) There shall be no chimneys or parts thereof which are defective, deteriorated or in danger of falling, or in such condition or locations as to constitute a fire hazard.
+See section 4-75 for additional requirements. - (d) Walls, interior. - (1) Interior finish shall be free of holes. - (2) Walls shall be in sound condition, not seriously out-of-plumb, and structurally sound. - (3) There shall be no loose plaster, loose boards or other loose wall materials susceptible to falling. - (4) There shall be no seriously rotted, termite[-damaged], fire-damaged or broken studs. - (5) There shall be no cardboard, newspaper, or other similar highly combustible wall finish. - (e) Ceilings. - (1) There shall be no rotten, broken, sagging, or fire-damaged joists or improperly supported ends. - (2) Joists and supporting members shall provide sufficient support for the ceiling.

-(e) Ceilings.

-- (1) There shall be no rotten, broken, sagging, or fire-damaged joists or improperly supported ends. - (2) Joists and supporting members shall provide sufficient support for the ceiling. - (3) The ceiling shall be substantially rodent proof.
-There shall be no holes, loose plaster, boards, sheetrock, or other ceiling finish susceptible to falling. - (4) There shall be no cardboard, newspaper, or other similar highly combustible finishes.
+- (3) The ceiling shall be substantially rodent-proof.
+There shall be no holes, loose plaster, boards, sheetrock or other ceiling finish susceptible to falling. - (4) There shall be no cardboard, newspaper or other similar highly combustible finishes.